 A Yellowknife single mother struggling with addictions was swept up in two RCMP operations within a year after selling cocaine to undercover police officers.

-Tony Lynette Marie Tobac was sentenced to six months in jail on Friday in Territorial Court.
+Toni Lynette Marie Tobac was sentenced to six months in jail on Friday in Territorial Court.
 She was charged in March 2018 as part of the RCMP’s Project Gloomiest drugs investigation, following a so-called “dial-a-dope” operation.

 Tobac agreed to meet an unknown caller outside Ciara Manor apartments in downtown Yellowknife and sold him just under a gram of cocaine, the court heard.